 It is a very popular finish known for its high-gloss look and durability.
 It’s a plastic-based guitar finish that is not as “fussy ” as Nitro.
-It is usually applied as a thick coating and is known to last a long time without the cracking issue that Nitro is well known for.
+It is usually applied as a thick coating and is known to last long without the cracking issue Nitro is well known for.

-How to Maintain your Guitar’s Finish
+How to Polish a Guitar Finish

 Wipe it down

 “It is the most delightful thing that ever happens to me, when I hear something coming out of my guitar and out of my mouth that wasn’t there before.”
 James Taylor

 A high-quality microfiber cleaning cloth is one of the most useful – and inexpensive – guitar accessories any guitar player should have.
 It’s important to note that just any fabric may not serve the proper purpose.
 Sure, a regular towel is better than nothing.
 However, be aware it may leave tiny scratches and swirls in the finish (similar to those found on your car after taking it through an automatic car wash).